ps2/rileylink_ios/README.md

 ## How to contibute
 #### Test edge cases
 Try to test as many use cases as possible by using the test command to send the command to the Pod.
-The test command line can be added here: https://github.com/ps2/rileylink_ios/blob/omnikit/OmniKit/PodCommsSession.swift#L133
+The test command line can be inserted here.
+It will send the command by using the test command button in the app: https://github.com/ps2/rileylink_ios/blob/omnikit/OmniKit/PodCommsSession.swift#L133

 #### Create issues for failing test cases